How could Bible people live hundreds of years?

 Were they real years?

-Some people who have trouble believing that the years were real years have suggested other alternatives.
+Some people have had trouble believing that the years were real years, so have suggested alternative theories.
 One is that the years were really months.

 Were the years months?

-Adam's 930 years, and the hundreds of years lived by the early patriarchs and people mentioned in the Bible's book of Genesis, were real years, not just months as some suggest.
+Adam's 930 years, and the hundreds of years lived by the early patriarchs and people mentioned in the Bible's book of Genesis, were real years, not just months.

 If they were months, then Mahalaleel, who in Genesis 5:15 had his first son at 65 years, and Enoch, who became the father of Methuselah also at 65 years (Genesis 5:21), would have been fathers when they were only five years old!